irods/irods_capability_automated_ingest/README.md

 `python-irodsclient` (PRC) is used by the Automated Ingest tool to interact with iRODS.
 The configuration and client environment files used for a PRC application apply here as well.

-If you are using PAM authentication, remember to use the [Client Settings File](https://github.com/irods/python-irodsclient/tree/71d787fe1f79d81775d892c59f3e9a9f60262c78?tab=readme-ov-file#python-irods-client-settings-file).

-`iRODSSession`s are instantiated using an iRODS client environment file.
-The client environment file used can be controlled with the `IRODS_ENVIRONMENT_FILE` environment variable.
-If no such environment variable is set, the file is expected to be found at `${HOME}/.irods/irods_environment.json`.
-A secure connection can be made by making the appropriate configurations in the client environment file.
+More information about configuring the iRODS client environment can be found in [Configuring iRODS and `python-irodsclient` (PRC)](#configuring-irods-and-python-irodsclient-prc).

 ### Starting Redis Server